certbot/certbot/docs/using.rst

 .. code-block:: shell

-   ./letsencrypt-auto
+   ./certbot-auto

-.. hint:: During the beta phase, Let's Encrypt enforces strict rate limits on the number of certificates issued for one domain.
+.. hint:: During the beta phase, Certbot enforces strict rate limits on the number of certificates issued for one domain.
 It is recommended to initially use the test server via `--test-cert` until you get the desired certificates.

-Throughout the documentation, whenever you see references to ``letsencrypt`` script/binary, you can substitute in ``letsencrypt-auto``.
+Throughout the documentation, whenever you see references to ``certbot`` script/binary, you can substitute in ``certbot-auto``.
 For example, to get basic help you would type:

 .. code-block:: shell

-  ./letsencrypt-auto --help
+  ./certbot-auto --help

 or for full help, type:

 .. code-block:: shell

-  ./letsencrypt-auto --help all
+  ./certbot-auto --help all

-``letsencrypt-auto`` is the recommended method of running the Let's Encrypt client beta releases on systems that don't have a packaged version.
-Debian, Arch Linux, Gentoo, FreeBSD, and OpenBSD now have native packages, so on those systems you can just install ``letsencrypt`` (and perhaps ``letsencrypt-apache``).
+``certbot-auto`` is the recommended method of running the Certbot client beta releases on systems that don't have a packaged version.
+Debian, Arch Linux, Gentoo, FreeBSD, and OpenBSD now have native packages, so on those systems you can just install ``certbot`` (and perhaps ``certbot-apache``).
 If you'd like to run the latest copy from Git, or run your own locally modified copy of the client, follow the instructions in the :doc:`contributing`.
 Some `other methods of installation`_ are discussed below.